AriFordsham/GHCWiki/building/cross-compiling/i-os.md

 Outstanding issues we should fix in rough priority order.

 - Fat binaries (done by lukexi)
-- Cross-compiler for the iOS simulator
+- Cross-compiler for the iOS simulator (done by lukexi)
 - Template Haskell for cross compilers!
 - Packaging with the wrapper scripts and perhaps release of binaries of official ghc releases
 - Would be nice to not have to disable dead-code removal.
 (Simon Marlow says "we have special hacks so that you don't have to disable dead-code removal on OS X, in the native code generator and (I presume) in the LLVM backend.
 Perhaps this just needs to be adapted to work on iOS too?")